-Teachers offer the best opportunities for all students with SEND in the GLC by:
+Teachers offer the best opportunities for all pupils with SEND in the GLC by:

-- Planning and providing high-quality teaching that is adapted to meet pupil needs through a graduated approach (see appendix 1); - Delivering appropriate curricula that will engage and challenge; - Improving their practice by ensuring that they implement guidance on high quality teaching for students with SEND; - Implementing effective teaching and learning strategies, that is appropriately differentiated and resourced for the students' needs; - Working closely with any learning support assistants or specialist staff to plan and assess the impact of support and interventions, and consider how they can be linked to classroom teaching; - Working with the SENDCo and other leaders to review students' progress and development, and decide on any changes to provision; - Ensuring that they follow this SEND Policy and the SEND Information Report; - Using appropriate assessments to set targets that are realistic, challenging and motivating; - Providing evidence of strategies being used to effect change; - Providing supportive learning environments; - Focusing on reading, writing, communication and maths skills [RWCM]; - Fostering good relationships and encourage a positive self-image.
+- Planning and providing high-quality teaching that is adapted to meet pupil needs through a graduated approach (see appendix 1); - Delivering appropriate curricula that will engage and challenge; - Implementing effective teaching and learning strategies, that is appropriately differentiated and resourced for the pupils' needs; - Working closely with any learning support assistants or specialist staff to plan and assess the impact of support and interventions, and consider how they can be linked to classroom teaching; - Working with the SENDCo and other leaders to review pupils' progress and development, and decide on any changes to provision; - Ensuring that they follow this SEND Policy and the SEND Information Report; - Using appropriate assessments to set targets that are realistic, challenging and motivating; - Providing evidence of strategies being used to effect change; - Reviewing and amending support plans in collaboration with the SEND team and parents/carers; - Providing supportive learning environments; - Focusing on reading, writing, communication and maths skills [RWCM]; - Fostering good relationships and encourage a positive self-image.

-The learning support assistants [LSAs] are key to supporting our students by:
+The learning support assistants [LSAs] are key to supporting our pupils by:

-- Delivering effective support, using the scaffold for learning to promote independence; - Improving their practice by ensuring that they implement guidance on effective learner support - Jointly planning and delivering individualised programmes where appropriate; - Monitoring progress against targets using the SEND electronic database, curriculum objectives and EHCPs; - Assisting in drawing up recommended strategies and assessing for special educational needs; - Contributing to review processes; - Working with small groups, within or out of the classroom, under the direction of the teacher; - Supporting with visits;
+- Delivering effective support, using the scaffold for learning to promote independence; - Improving their practice by ensuring that they react to the guidance on effective learner support; - Jointly planning and delivering individualised programmes where appropriate; - Monitoring progress against targets using the SEND support plans, electronic databases, curriculum objectives and EHCPs; - Assisting in drawing up recommended strategies and assessing for special educational needs; - Contributing to review processes; - Working with small groups, within or out of the classroom, under the direction of the teacher; - Supporting with visits; - Planning with or adapting teacher plans.